Survey Results - Trainee feedback on Brabners

 About the firm

 The firm: Brabners is a purpose-led independent law firm.
 Its independence allows it to be objective, principled and provide a service with heart and character.
 It is on a mission to make the difference for its clients, people and communities.
-A certified B Corp with award-winning sustainability and social impact credentials, the firm seek to demonstrate that business can bring about positive change.
+A certified B Corp with award-winning sustainability and social impact credentials, the firm seeks to demonstrate that business can bring about positive change.

 Proudly anchored in the North since 1815, it serves all of England and Wales.
 The firm’s multidisciplinary and diverse range of talented individuals think independently yet work collaboratively to achieve the right results for their clients.
 With over 500 colleagues, Brabners offers the full range of legal services.
 It’s here for all clients in times of both challenge and opportunity.